Encrypting application configuration files

 Jasypt offers support for encrypted application configuration in three different ways:

-• .properties files: Jasypt provides the org.jasypt.properties.EncryptableProperties class for loading, managing and transparently decrypting encrypted values in .properties files, allowing the combination of both encrypted and not-encrypted values is the same file.
+• .properties files: Jasypt provides the org.jasypt.properties.EncryptableProperties class for loading, managing and transparently decrypting encrypted values in .properties files, allowing the mix of both encrypted and not-encrypted values in the same file.

 This way, jasypt supports the encryption of sensitive configuration data in multiple scenarios (Hibernate-, Spring-, both- or neither-based applications).